 - 2010 – Blackpool Council bought the Winter Gardens, Tower and other sites in a £40m deal.
-It’s now operated by Blackpool Entertainment Company Ltd.
+Now operated by Blackpool Entertainment Company Ltd.

-- 2016 – Statue of Morecambe & Wise was unveiled and stands in the entrance vestibule to the Floral Hall.
+- 2016 – Statue of Morecambe & Wise unveiled in the Floral Hall entrance vestibule.

 - 2018 – Blackpool Winter gardens celebrates 140 years

-The historic, 137-year-old Pavilion Theatre was placed on the Theatre’s Trust’s ‘At Risk’ register in 2014.
+The historic 137-year-old Pavilion Theatre is placed on the Theatre’s Trust’s ‘At Risk’ register in 2014.
 It’s an indication of the vital need for investment to protect the venue’s long-term future and will help in securing grants and support.

 In December 2015 it was one of 77 projects across Great Britain to receive a share of £3 million coastal revival funding.
-The £50,000 granted to Blackpool Winter Gardens will be used to restore the walls of the Pavilion Theatre.
+The £50,000 grant enabled the restoration of the walls of the Pavilion Theatre.

-The Pavilion is an important part of the history of Blackpool Winter gardens.
-It was created as a concert hall in 1878 and converted to a theatre in 1889.
+The Pavilion is an important part of the history of Blackpool Winter Gardens.
+In 1878 it was built as a concert hall – later to be converted into a theatre in 1889.
 A major re-building took place in 1897, resulting in a splendidly opulent apsidal-ended music hall.

-The beautiful plasterwork, designed by J M Boekbinder, was completed in 1904.
-In the 1920s it became a picture palace and by the 1950s was used for summer shows.
-Household names such as Morecambe & Wise and Tommy Cooper performed there.
+IJ M Boekbinder designed the beautiful plasterwork, which was completed in 1904.
+In the 1920s The Pavilion became a picture palace and by the 1950s was being used for summer shows.
+Household names such as Morecambe & Wise and Tommy Cooper performed here.

 Blackpool Winter Gardens Today

-Following the purchase of the Winter Gardens by Blackpool Council in 2010, a lot of work has been put into the ongoing restoration of the building.
+Blackpool Council bought the Winter Gardens in 2010.
+A lot of investment and work has since gone into the ongoing restoration of the building.

-Now, a new conference centre is being built and continues the tradition of developing this much loved entertainment complex.
-It’s scheduled to open in 2019.
+The new conference centre is now complete, continuing the tradition of developing this much loved entertainment complex.

 Look Around Blackpool Winter Gardens

-The Floral Hall is open to the public (unless a big event is being held).
+The Floral Hall is mostly open for the public to enjoy (unless a big event is taking place).
 You can walk through and have a look at the recent restoration work and marvel at the amazing glass ceiling.

 What’s On at Blackpool Winter Gardens

-All kinds of entertainment is held throughout the year at Blackpool Winter Gardens.
+Throughout the year, there’s all kinds of entertainment for everyone at Blackpool Winter Gardens.